AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - fk that, I can't get much done today im short on time.
 I'l just try to style much of the signup page as I can.

 - ahh, I got the signup with full functionality within 5 mins, because it was basically copy paste of login + one more field and another function from backend that needed to be changed.

+- updated profile tsx to have just getItem('user') instead of the state + effect hook I had yesterday, so the solution to the problem I was looking for yesterday is set.

+- alright thats a close off for today, tomorrow I'll build the full profile page, or at least do as much as I can.
+Also im thinking we have a plus icon in our tabs (in the middle) that links us to a post screen.
+Just like tiktok, otherwise user's have to go through more of a search to try & find the post button which will just turn them away from posting.